lucyfius/meow/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Feel free to open an issue or submit a pull request to improve **Meow**.

 ---